neuefische/wd-flipped-classroom-curriculum/sessions/js-forms/README.md

 You can
 [find the final version here](https://codesandbox.io/s/github/neuefische/web-exercises/main/sessions/js-forms/demo-end?file=/js/index.js).

-### Handle the Default Behaviour
+### Handle the Default Behavior

-- [ ] Fill in and submit the form to show the default behaviour in the network tab:
+- [ ] Fill in and submit the form to show the default behavior in the network tab:

 - Form tries to send a GET request with names and their values as prop inside a URL like `/?firstName=value1&lastName=value2&...`